seil-cse-iitb/oneboard-sails/assets/README.md

 # Introduction
-Front-end of SEIL BMS built with AngularJS.
+Front-end of SEIL Oneboard built with AngularJS.

 # How to run
 * Run `npm install` inside lib directory.